axis

 ..plots : any

-Plot objects to associate with this axis.
-This only applies when this is a secondary axis.
-Automatic limits are then computed according to this axis and transformations of the data coordinates linked to the scaling of this axis.
+Automatic limits are then computed according to this axis and transformation of the plot data is linked to the scaling of this axis.